SpineEventEngine/config/scripts/dokka/README.md

 ### Important details

-- Documentation is generated following [this configuration](../../buildSrc/src/main/kotlin/dokka-for-java.gradle.kts).
+- Documentation is generated using [this configuration](../../buildSrc/src/main/kotlin/dokka-for-java.gradle.kts).
-- It is assumed that 'old' releases of Spine projects use Java 8, as Java 11 is planned for future(`>2.0.0`) releases.
+- It is assumed that 'old' releases of Spine projects use Java 8.

 ### Prerequisites